tmoesl/tmoesl/README.md

 💡 MIT Professional Development in Data Science and Machine Learning

-💡 Google and HavardX Certificates in Data Analytics and SQL Database Management
+💡 Google and HarvardX Certificates in Data Analytics and SQL Database Management

 🤝 Open for professional collaboration